rkulla/vimogen/README.md

          5) pydiction            12) vcscommand          19) vim-surround
          6) python-mode          13) vim-addon-mw-utils  20) ZenCoding
          7) snipmate-snippets    14) vim-jade
-         Select a plugin to completely uninstall:
+         Enter the number of the plugin you wish to uninstall:

 *    If you choose __Update__, then it will run a _git pull_ on all of your bundles.